Face numbers of uniform triangulations of simplicial complexes: Preliminaries

 Associated to the restrictions $\Delta'_F$ are certain enumerative invariants, called local $h$-polynomials.
 Given any triangulation $\Gamma$ of an $(n-1)$-dimensional simplex with vertex set $V$, the \emph{local $h$-polynomial} of $\Gamma$ (with respect to $V$) is defined \cite[Definition~2.1]{Sta92} by the formula

 By the principle of inclusion-exclusion, we have

-The polynomial $\ell_V (\Gamma, x)$ is symmetric, with center of symmetry $n/2$, and has nonnegative coefficients; it plays a fundamental role in the enumerative theory of simplicial subdivisions \cite{Sta92} \cite[Section~III.10]{StaCCA} and, not surprisingly, in the proof of Theorem~\ref{thm:mainA} as well.
+The polynomial $\ell_V (\Gamma, x)$ is symmetric, with center of symmetry $n/2$, and has nonnegative coefficients; it plays a fundamental role in the enumerative theory of simplicial subdivisions \cite{Sta92} \cite[Section~III.10]{StaCCA} and in the proof of Theorem~\ref{thm:mainA} as well.